sunfounder/thales_kit/docs/source/Colorful Light.rst

 We defined a ``color_set()`` function to let the three primary colors work together.

 At present, pixels in computer hardware usually adopt a 24-bit representation method.
-The three primary colors are divided into 8 bits, and the intensity of each primary color is based on the highest value of 8 bits to the 8th power of 2, which is 256 values.
-16777216 colors can be combined in this way.
+The three primary colors are divided into 8 bits, and the color value range is 0 to 255.
+With 256 possible values for each of the three primary colors (don't forget to count 0!), that 256 x 256 x 256 = 16,777,216 colors can be combined in this way.
 The ``color_set()`` function also follows the 24-bit notation, which makes it easier for us to select the desired color.

-And because the ``duty_u16()`` value range is 0~65535 (not 0~255) when the LED is output through PWM, in order to correspond to the RGB value, we define ``color_to_duty()`` and ``interval_mapping ()`` function to map the RGB value to the duty value.
+And since the value range of ``duty_u16()`` is 0~65535 (instead of 0 to 255) when the output signals to RGB LED through PWM, we have defined ``color_to_duty()`` and ``interval_mapping ()`` function to map the color values to the duty values.